python/cpython/Doc/library/argparse.rst

 prog
 ^^^^

+By default, :class:`ArgumentParser` calculates the name of the program to display in help messages depending on the way the Python inerpreter was run:

+* The :func:`base name <os.path.basename>` of ``sys.argv[0]`` if a file was
+  passed as argument.
+* The Python interpreter name followed by ``sys.argv[0]`` if a directory or a zipfile was passed as argument.
+* The Python interpreter name followed by ``-m`` followed by the module or package name if the :option:`-m` option was used.

-By default, :class:`ArgumentParser` objects use the base name (see :func:`os.path.basename`) of ``sys.argv[0]`` to determine how to display the name of the program in help messages.
-This default is almost always desirable because it will make the help messages match the name that was used to invoke the program on the command line.
+This default is almost
+always desirable because it will make the help messages match the string that was used to invoke the program on the command line.
 For example, consider a file named ``myprogram.py`` with the following code::